sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 ![](https://i.imgur.com/AgJr1Pl.jpg)

-By default the cable car temple uses the ship shader for the main mesh, and uses the default car shader for the submeshs.
-The default car wheel detection mechanics for cars don't well work for cable cars.
+By default the cable car template uses the ship shader for the main mesh, and uses the default vehicle shader for the submeshs.
+The default car wheel detection mechanics for cars don't work well for cable cars.
 Cable cars have wheels above them, not below them.
 So we need to use vertex painting to fix the problem.
 More useful info on this can be found on Ronyx69's [website](https://cslmodding.info/shader/vehicle-wheels/).

-I'm okay with non-spinning wheel, so I just vertex paint everything in blue.
+I'm okay with non-spinning wheels, so I just vertex paint everything in blue.
 If you want spinning wheels, I think it's possible but you need to do some extra steps(I never tried it).

 ![](https://i.imgur.com/wMBzYiu.jpg)

 Export your model as usual.
 OBJ doesn't support vertex color so use FBX or DAE.

 Now I have:
-main.fbx (main mesh for the cabin part)
+main.fbx (mesh for the cabin part)
-top.fbx (main mesh for the top/wheel part)
+top.fbx (mesh for the top/wheel part, will be a submesh)
 main_lod.fbx (LOD mesh)

 ## Import

 Subscribe to BloodyPenguin's [ModTools](https://steamcommunity.com/sharedfiles/filedetails/?id=450877484).
 Copy your model and texture files to the import folder.
-Go to the asset editor and import main.fbx as a new prop.
-If you already have experience in making car and train assets, you probably already know what we are going to do.
+Go to the asset editor and import main.fbx as a new **prop**.
+If you have experience in making car and train assets, you probably already know what we are going to do.
 It is only a little bit different.

-It will show up below the ground which is fine.
-Save it and remember the filename and asset name you choose.
-I used the default New Asset.
+It will show up under the ground which is fine.
+Save it and remember the asset name you choose.
+I used the default **New Asset**
 ![](https://i.imgur.com/Q9uJnyb.jpg)

 Repeat the same steps for top.fbx.
-I named it New Asset1
+I named it **New Asset1**
 ![](https://i.imgur.com/dDp4Icy.jpg)

 Restart the game.
 Make sure ModTools is enabled.
 Go to the asset editor and import main.fbx as a vehicle using the cable car template.